jsinger67/id-tree-layout/README.md

 # id_tree_layout

-A library to visualize tree structures tailored for the *[id_tree](https://github.com/iwburns/id-tree)* crate.
+A library to visualize tree structures, tailored for the *[id_tree](https://github.com/iwburns/id-tree)* crate.

 ## Overview

 This crate evolved as a side-product while working on a parser generator (still work in progress).
 To check the correctness of generated parsers I needed to visualize large parse trees.
+The `id_tree`'s own `write_formatted` method is quite handy for smaller trees but quickly reaches its limits when trees starts to grow.

+So I wanted to have something that is more visually comprehensible.

-Here is what the result looks like:
+And here is what the result looks like:

 ![example.svg](./docs/example.svg)